Lab 8: Trimeshes

 1. Learn about trimeshes and how they are used to approximate an object's surface;

-2. Implement generators for cube and sphere trimeshes at varying levels of detail.
+2. Implement generators for cube, sphere, and cone trimeshes at varying levels of detail.

 Conceptual Background